SNmcdarby1/Xascapade-Safari-tours/README.md

-# Xascapade Travel
+# Xascapade Travel- MS2 project
-A leisure travel platform for safaris bookings in Kenya
+Is a leisure travel platform for holiday safari bookings in Kenya.

-It is a holiday booking platform-MS2 project
+platform-MS2 project

 ### Table of Content